heyyakash/realtime-weather-aggregator/README.md

     ``` bash
     go build -o main .
     ```
-4. A go executable called `main` must have been generated, to run the executable, run the following on your termninal
+6. A go executable called `main` must have been generated, to run the executable, run the following on your termninal
     ``` bash
     ./main
     ```
-5. If the application has started successfully, you'll get following message.
+7. If the application has started successfully, you'll get following message.
 By default, the server will run on port 8080
     ``` bash
     2024/10/20 09:32:11 Pinged your deployment.
 You successfully connected to MongoDB!
     2024/10/20 09:32:11 Server Started at port 8080
     ```
-6. Head over to `http://localhost:8080/static/` to launch the web interface, which instantly subscribes to the weather updates
+8. Head over to `http://localhost:8080/static/` to launch the web interface, which instantly subscribes to the weather updates
+9. To test the program run
+    ``` bash
+    go test ./...
+    ```

-## How to run the application through Docker
+### How to run the application through Docker
 1. Clone this repository
 2. Open the project directory locally
 3. Create a `.env` file.